akb825/DeepSea/modules/Scene/Scene/README-conversion.md

 * `sharedItems`: an optional array of shared item lists.
 Each element of the array is itself an array with the following members:
 	* `type`: the name of the item list type.
 	* `name`: the name of the item list.
-	* `data`: the data for the item list.
-What this member contains (e.g. a string or a dict with other members) depends on the instance data type.
+	* Remaining members depend on the value of `type`.
 * `pipeline`: array of stages to define the pipeline to process when drawing the scene.
 Each element of the array has one of the the following set members.
 	* For an item list:
 		* `type`: the name of the item list type.
 		* `name`: the name of the item list.
-		* `data`: the data for the item list.
-What this member contains (e.g. a string or a dict with other members) depends on the instance data type.
+		* Remaining members depend on the value of `type`.
 	* For a render pass:
 		* `framebuffer`: the name of the framebuffer to use when rendering.
 		* `attachments`: array of attachments to use during the render pass.
 Each element of the array has the following members: